m3dwards/longmynd.org/content/sites/black-knoll.md

   * **Notification:** If pilots want to use the Black Knoll, parking at the bottom and walking up to take off, the farmer requires prior notification.
 This is to be done via Leavesley Aviation, who can be contacted on 07774856056

   * **Take-off: t**here are two options marked on the map with blue arrows.
 Both are straightforward but keep watch for traffic coming from the right.
-Also be aware of pilots under instruction by the two schools.
+Also be aware of pilots under instruction by the school.

   * **Landing:** pilots should top land where posible, but again be aware of those under instruction.
 Landing is also possible on the step half way down the hill, marked on the map with a green triangle.